ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

 A lagging agent can be either unresponsive or resyncing.

 - In the unresponsive state:
-    - `AgentAvailabilityWaiter` is created.
+    - `AgentAvailabilityMonitor` is created.
     - Doesn't accept reads.
     - Writes that hit unavailable agent instantly replied with `S_OK` and their range is stored in the dirty block map.
     - Writes that hit 2 agents and one of them is available are split into two parts.
 The range of the unavailable one is stored in the map.
 The second one is proxied to `NonreplicatedPartition`.
     - Writes that hit available agents are just proxied to the `NonreplicatedPartition`.
-    - Ultimately, waiting for one of the two events: the volume reallocates and creates a migration partition, or `AgentAvailabilityWaiter` notifies that the agent has become available.
+    - Ultimately, waiting for one of the two events: the volume reallocates and creates a migration partition, or `AgentAvailabilityMonitor` notifies that the agent has become available.
 The second event switches state to the resyncing.

 - In the resyncing state:
     - `SmartMigrationActor` is created.
     - Doesn't accept reads.
     - Writes are proxied to `SmartMigrationActor`.

 There can be 0-1 instances of `IncompleteMirrorRWModeController` per `NonreplicatedPartition`.
-The presence of the `IncompleteMirrorRWModeController` indicates that the replica has agents that lag behind. `IncompleteMirrorRWModeController` manages the lifetimes of `AgentAvailabilityWaiter` and `SmartMigrationActor` entities.
+The presence of the `IncompleteMirrorRWModeController` indicates that the replica has agents that lag behind. `IncompleteMirrorRWModeController` manages the lifetimes of `AgentAvailabilityMonitor` and `SmartMigrationActor` entities.

+Since the dirty block map will not be stored persistently, we must handle lagging replica on restart of a partition, volume, or a whole service.
+In this case, the basic resync is started, but with a small difference that only devices of lagging agents will be processed.
+There is one caveat, though: mirror-3 disks can now store different data in the same block across all three replicas.
+The lagging replica - the oldest data and the other two can differ because a write blocks request was sent to only one replica before the restart.
+That is not a problem because write confirmation was not sent to a client, but it is something that the current resync algorithm is not ready for.

-### AgentAvailabilityWaiter
+### AgentAvailabilityMonitor

 This is simple actor that periodically reads a block with a small timeout.
-Once it is succeded, it notifies the `IncompleteMirrorRWModeController` which in response will destroy the `AgentAvailabilityWaiter` and create a `SmartMigrationActor`.
+Once it is succeded, it notifies the `IncompleteMirrorRWModeController` which in response will destroy the `AgentAvailabilityMonitor` and create a `SmartMigrationActor`.

 ### SmartMigrationActor